-Protocol Title Phase III Multi-site RCT of Intensive Infant Rehabilitation - I-ACQUIRE Sponsor and Trial Information National Trial Principal Investigators: Sharon Ramey, PhD and Warren Lo, MD Registered with ClinicalTrials.gov: NCT03910075 Sponsor: National Institute of Neurological Disorders and Stroke (NINDS) Study Design Phase III trial powered to determine efficacy of two different doses of I-ACQUIRE for children 8 to 24 months old with Perinatal Arterial Stroke (PAS) and hemiparesis.
-Investigational Agents 3 treatment groups (N=80 per group): 1) Moderate Dose I-ACQUIRE (3 hrs/day, 5 day/week X 4 weeks), 2) High Dose I-ACQUIRE (6hrs/day, 5 days/week X 4 weeks), or Primary and Secondary Objective 3) Usual and Customary Treatment (U&CT) for 4 weeks 1) To determine the efficacy of I-ACQUIRE at 2 dosage levels compared to U&CT to increase upper extremity skills on the hemiparetic side, 2) To determine the efficacy of I-ACQUIRE at 2 dosage levels compared to U&CT to improve use of the hemiparetic upper extremity in bimanual activities, and 3) To explore the association between I-ACQUIRE treatment at Moderate and High Doses and gross motor development, cognition, and language (i.e., cross-domain effects of treatment).
+Protocol Title Phase III Multi-site RCT of Intensive Infant Rehabilitation - I-ACQUIRE Sponsor and Trial Information National Trial Principal Investigators: Sharon Ramey, PhD and Warren Lo, MD Registered with ClinicalTrials.gov: NCT03910075 Sponsor: National Institute of Neurological Disorders and Stroke (NINDS) Study Design Phase III trial powered to determine efficacy of two different doses of I-ACQUIRE for children 8 to 36 months old with Perinatal Arterial Ischemic Stroke (PAIS) and hemiparesis.
+Investigational Agents 3 treatment groups (N=80 per group): 1) Moderate Dose I-ACQUIRE (3 hrs/day, 5 day/week X 4 weeks), 2) High Dose I-ACQUIRE (6 hrs/day, 5 days/week X 4 weeks), or 3) Usual and Customary Treatment (U&amp;CT) for 4 weeks Primary and Secondary Objective To determine the efficacy of I-ACQUIRE at 2 dosage levels compared to U&amp;CT to increase upper extremity skills on the hemiparetic side, To determine the efficacy of I-ACQUIRE at 2 dosage levels compared to U&amp;CT to improve use of the hemiparetic upper extremity in bimanual activities, and To explore the association between I-ACQUIRE treatment at Moderate and High Doses and gross motor development, cognition, and language (i.e., cross-domain effects of treatment).
 Primary Safety Objective(s) The primary safety objective is that children show no harm to either the casted upper extremity or the hemiparetic upper extremity in terms of loss of function, injury, or other damage and that caregivers and children show no signs of undue stress due to casting or the I-ACQUIRE treatment.
 Primary and Secondary Safety Outcome Primary safety outcomes: No adverse events linked to treatment.
 No loss of function to casted upper extremity, based on systematic weekly exam when cast is removed.
 No report of injury or harm to the hemiparetic upper extremity - the central focus of the I-ACQUIRE treatment.
 Secondary safety outcomes: No undue parent or child stress leading to ending treatment early.
 Primary and Secondary Efficacy Outcome Primary Efficacy Outcome: Significant gains in upper extremity (UE) skills on the hemiparetic side at end of treatment and 6 months later.
 Secondary Efficacy Outcome: Significant improvement in bilateral UE skills at the end of treatment and 6 months later Study Duration Study period is 5 years with enrollment open in the second 6 months of Year 1 through Year 5.
-Follow-up Schedule After receiving the 4 weeks of treatment, children will be assessed at end of treatment and 6 months later.
-(For those assigned to Usual and Customary Treatment, an option to enroll in a second phase and receive treatment will be offered.
-The second phase will require a new consenting process.)
+Follow-up Schedule All participants will be involved for a minimum of 12 months in Phase 1.
+For children receiving I-ACQUIRE treatment in Phase 1, they will be followed at both 6 and 12 months after treatment ends (for a total study duration of about 19 or more months, depending on when treatment is scheduled).
+For children assigned to Usual and Customary treatment, Phase 1 will end 6 months after their Usual and Customary treatment month.
+For these children, their parents may choose to enroll them in Phase 2 to receive I-ACQUIRE treatment.
+For these children, they will be assessed 6 months post-treatment (for a total study duration of about 13 or more months, depending on when their Phase 2 treatment is scheduled).